0xABADCAFE/php-demo-engine/README.md

 }
 ```

+Any time you add new code, you should run the provided `createclassmap` script.
+This isn't PSR autoloading.

 ### Loaders
 Loaders import definition files which describe the components and timeline of a demo.
 Loaders are classes that implement the ILoader interface.
 A JSON model is provided by default, but adding other formats should be trivial.